-Method of Voting Explanation Telephone Voting You may vote by calling the following toll-free telephone number, available throughout North America, 1-866-734-8683.
+Method of Voting Explanation Telephone Voting You may vote by calling the following toll-free telephone number, available throughout North America, 1-866-732-8683.
 You will be prompted to give your control number printed on the form of proxy.
 Please follow the voice prompts that allow you to vote your Units and confirm that your instructions have been properly recorded.
-Internet Voting You may vote by logging on to the website indicated on the form of proxy (www.investorvote.com).
+Internet Voting For Non-registered (beneficial) Unitholders, you may vote by logging on to the website indicated on the form of proxy ( www.proxyvote.com ) and enter your 16-digit control number.
 Please follow the website prompts that allow you to vote your Units and confirm that your instructions have been properly recorded.
-Return Your Form of Proxy by Mail, Fax, or Email You may vote by completing, signing, and returning the form of proxy in the postage-paid envelope provided.
+Return Your Form of Proxy by Mail, Fax, or Email You may vote by completing, signing, and returning the form of proxy or Voting Instruction Form in the postage-paid envelope provided.